Investing

 Buying individual shares on the Johannesburg Stock Exchange gives you direct ownership in South African companies.
 Some well-known JSE-listed stocks include Naspers/Prosus, Shoprite, Capitec, Discovery, and MTN.

 The risk: Individual stocks can drop 20–50% or more.
-Steinhagen, Tongaat Hulett, and EOH are recent SA examples of catastrophic share price collapses.
+Remember Steinhoff?
+That share went from over R60 to basically nothing.
+Tongaat Hulett and EOH are other recent SA examples of catastrophic collapses.
+One day you're sitting pretty, the next day your portfolio is wrecked.
 Diversification through ETFs protects you from single-stock risk.

-When individual stocks make sense: If you've done your research, understand the company's financials, and are investing money you can afford to hold for 5+ years, individual shares can outperform ETFs.
+When individual stocks make sense: If you've done your homework, you understand the company's financials, and you're investing money you can afford to hold for 5+ years, individual shares can outperform ETFs.
 But for most people, ETFs are the better default.
+I'm not saying don't buy Capitec or Shoprite — just don't put all your bucks in one basket.

 US Stocks